 We request that parents refrain from lengthy discussions with teachers during class hours and at pick-up/drop-off times.
 Also, in keeping with our commitment to respecting children and promoting their self-worth, we ask that negative comments and sensitive topics be reserved for a private conference.

 Role of the LECC Parent/Teacher Organization

 The Parent/Teacher Organization works to plan events for families.
-The importance of families networking with one another is of great value to our program and to the children.
+Families networking with one another is of great value to our program and to the children.
 The LECC community is strong because family connections are very personal and supportive.
 It is our hope that the relationships you create as a member of the LECC family are ones that will last a lifetime!
 The benefit of parental participation in the PTO allows us to have extra-curricular activities such as music and creative movement without passing the cost on to our families.
 The PTO helps to support such programs with funds raised throughout the school year.

 Role of Operations Manager